benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB12.png)

 * _'The Beatles'_ is defined as an encapsulation of 4 concrete entities
-* _'Old People'_ is defined as an encapsulation of all persons born before 1920
+* _'Old People'_ is defined as an encapsulation of all people born before 1920
 * _'Old males'_ is defined as an encapsulation of all males born before 1920
 * _'Red things'_ is defined as an encapsulation of all things which have a property 'color' with value 'red'
-* _'Japanese'_ is defined as an encapsulation of all persons with Japanese citizenship and all companies registered in Japan
+* _'Japanese'_ is defined as an encapsulation of all people with Japanese citizenship and all companies registered in Japan

 An Aggregate entity in a query will show as an aggregated entity in the query's result.
 It won't 'disassemble' into the entities it encapsulates.